-Springfield, Illinois is full of American history – and Americana.
-And it’s just a stone’s throw away from Champaign-Urbana.
+A short drive from Champaign-Urbana, Springfield, Illinois is full of American history – and Americana

-The Abraham Lincoln National Library and Museum (212 North Sixth St., 800-610-2094) has attracted more than 4 million visitors since the dedication of its museum portion in 2005.
+The Abraham Lincoln National Library and Museum (212 North Sixth St.) has attracted more than 4 million visitors since the dedication of its museum portion in 2005.
 Billed as the first “experience museum” of its kind, it has technological innovations that should wow even the most jaded of tweens.

-Make plans to spend at least three hours there, and don’t forget the camera: You’ll want a portrait of your family posing with the life-sized replicas of the Lincolns in front of the White House.
-(It would make for a great holiday card!)
-This is definitely better for older kids, depending on your child; 8 and up is a good rule of thumb.
-If you are bringing a stroller, an umbrella version would be best — this place can get crowded, and some of the spaces are a bit narrow.
+Make plans to spend at least three hours there, and don’t forget the camera.
+You’ll want a portrait of your family posing with the life-sized replicas of the Lincolns in front of the White House.
+This is definitely better for older kids, depending on your child.
+If you are bringing a stroller, an umbrella version would be best -the museum can get crowded, and some of the spaces are a bit narrow.

-In my opinion, nothing beats walking in Lincoln’s steps in the only home he ever owned.
+You can also visit the Lincoln Home National Historic Site, Nothing beats walking in Lincoln’s steps in the only home he ever owned.
 It’s been meticulously restored to its 1860 appearance, and some of the furniture inside actually was used by the Lincolns.
-Now called the Lincoln Home National Historic Site, you’ll want to stop at the Visitor Center at 426 South Seventh Street soon after your arrival in town to collect your (free!) timed tickets to tour the home in the company of a National Park Service ranger.
+Stop at the Visitor Center at 426 South Seventh Street soon after your arrival in town to collect your (free!) timed tickets to tour the home in the company of a National Park Service ranger.

 The Park Service advises visitors to arrive as early in the day as possible to receive the tour tickets.
 While the last tour begins at 4:30 p.m., all the tickets will likely be snapped up before then on busy days.